clicon/clixon-docs/restconf.rst

 auth-type
    Specifies how the authentication is made and what default value authp
+   NULL if credentials failed, otherwise malloced string of authentoicated user

 The return value is one of:

-- -1: Fatal error, close socket.
+- -1: Fatal error, close socket
 - 0: Ignore, undecided, not handled, same as no callback.
 Fallback to default handler.
 - 1: OK see authp parameter whether the result is authenticated or not, and the associated user.